 The Veterans Affairs (VA) estimates 22 veterans commit suicide every day in the United States.
 To combat this, Vet Outreach was born.
 The mission: to bridge the gap between the VA health care system and other accessible resources and in turn give more options to veterans and their families.
-Below, Vet Outreach's mission can be seen through identity, book, brochure, process, motion design and video.
+Below, Vet Outreach's mission can be seen through identity, book, brochure, process, and motion design.

 Software Used: Adobe Illustrator, Photoshop, Indesign, Premiere and After Effects.
 Typeface: Vanni & FF Meta Pro.
 Materials: 7ft x 4ft Clear acrylic, magnets, and wood.

-The goal of Vet Outreach's identity is to convey a sense of hope, personal connection, and camaraderie.
-To achieve this the logo is rendered from a photo of myself giving a hug to a close friend cracking a slight smile feeling like, everything is going to be alright.
+Going into the logo design I wanted to convey a sense of hope, personal connection, and camaraderie.
+To achieve this the logo is rendered from a photo giving a hug to a close friend, cracking a slight smile feeling like everything is going to be alright.

 "Bridging the Gap," a 108 page book documenting the process and journey of Vet Outreach.